CGLAB-Classes/neon/README.md

 # Neon

 Neon is a minimal ray tracer written in C++.
-It was wrrtien for my own learning purpose and base code for assignment in the Computer Graphics course at GIST.
+Originally, It was wrrtien for my own learning purpose.
+This is part of the ray tracer which can be used as base code for assignment in the Computer Graphics course at GIST.

 # Installation